SnowdogApps/magento2-frontools/README.md

 - `parent` - name of parent theme
 - `locale` - array of available locales
 - `localeOverwrites` - set to `true` only if your theme have per locale customizations
-- `lang` - define styles lang want to use for processing, should be same as files extension.
-Out of the box Frontools supports only `scss`
 - `postcss` - (optional) PostCSS plugins config - have to be an array

 ## Optional configurations for 3rd party plugins